jholdstock/dcrwages/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)

 `dcrwages` calculates average monthly USDT/DCR price and writes it to the terminal.
-It can also serve the price information over a RESTful HTTP interface.
+It then starts a web server which provides the price information via a RESTful HTTP interface.

 ## How dcrwages works